 The Company and the Hotel have taken various initiatives to protect the Health and Safety of Guests and Employees.
-All precautions as per the World Health Organisation Guidelines and directions of the Central and State Governments have been implemented and are being strictly adhered to including to the following steps:
+All precautions as per the World Health Organisation guidelines and directions of the Central and State Government have been implemented and are being strictly adhered to including to the following:

-- All public areas such as Restaurants, SPA, Gym, swimming pool etc. made non-operational; - Hotel kept operational through minimum possible team strength for carrying out repair and maintenance work; - Temperature measuring devices provided at the hotel for continuous monitoring of guests and employees; - General Manager of the Hotel is in continuous touch with local health officials for implementation of necessary guidelines.
+- All public areas such as Restaurants, SPA, Gym, swimming pool etc. made nonoperational on States directives; - Temperature measuring devices provided at the hotel for continuous monitoring of guests and employees; - General Manager of the Hotel in continuous touch with local health officials for implementation of necessary guidelines. - All the staff fully vaccinated.